The Supreme Court consists of a chief justice and four justices who are nominated by the Governor and confirmed by the Delaware State Senate.

 Justice Holland graduated from Swarthmore College.
 He also graduated from the University of Pennsylvania Law School, cum laude, where he received the Loughlin Award for legal ethics.
 Justice Holland received a Master of Laws in the Judicial Process from the University of Virginia Law School.

 Justice Holland is the past national President of the American Inns of Court Foundation.
-He co-chairs the national Advisory Committee to the American Judicature Society’s Center for Judicial Ethics.
+He co-chairs the advisory committee to the National Center for State Court’s Center for Judicial Ethics.
 Justice Holland is a member of the American Law Institute.
-He serves on the American Judicature Society’s Board of Directors, and the ABA Appellate Judges Conference’s Executive Committee.
 He chaired the American Bar Association National Joint Committee on Lawyer Regulation.
-Justice Holland has also served on the ABA Presidential Commission on Fair and Impartial Courts, the Standing Committee on Client Protection and the Judicial Division’s Ethics and Professionalism Committee.
+Justice Holland has also served on the ABA Presidential Commission on Fair and Impartial Courts, the Standing Committee on Client Protection and the Judicial Division's Ethics and Professionalism Committee.

-Justice Holland has received numerous awards, including the 2012 First State Distinguished Service Award, the 2011 Dwight D. Opperman Award for Judicial Excellence, the 2009 James Wilson Award from the University of Pennsylvania School of Law, the 2007 American Inns of Court Christensen Award, the 2003 American Judicature Society’s Herbert Harley Award, and the 1992 Judge of the Year Award from the National Child Support Enforcement Association.
-In 2004, he was elected to be an Honorable Master of the Bench by Lincoln’s Inn in London.
+Justice Holland has received numerous awards, including the 2014 American Inns of Court Powell Award for Professionalism and Ethics, 2012 First State Distinguished Service Award, and the 2011 Dwight D. Opperman Award.
+In 2004, he was elected to be an Honorable Master of the Bench by Lincoln's Inn in London.
 Chief Justices Rehnquist and Roberts appointed Justice Holland as the state judge member of the Federal Judicial Conference Advisory Committee on Appellate Rules.

 His current term as a Justice of the Supreme Court of Delaware ends March 27, 2023.